 In the chip development lifecycle, DFT is used across varied phases viz.
 Design, Test Generation, First Silicon, Chip Test, Board-Level Test, and System Level Test.

 In the design phase, test structures are inserted- either manually or in an automated environment.
-This is the phase, wherewith the testability, most of the cost savings can be made.
+This is the phase, wherewith the testability, and most of the cost savings can be made.
 With every subsequent stage, the testing cost greatly increases for the complexities, so the major test focus must be made at this phase.

 The dedicated expertise around DFT tools at InSemiTech quantifies the testability of each design component from the functional units of the chip; traversing all way to the design hierarchies to the full chip.
-InSemiTech addresses problems at each level and sets & meets the targets stringently.
+InSemiTech addresses problems at each level and sets & meet the targets stringently.

 Next comes the test-generation phase.
 Here DFT is used to accelerate the ATPG process.
 Another consideration is the use of additional fault models.
-The ‘stuck-at’ fault model has been the traditional work pattern for long but many defects are there which cannot be modeled with this old-school technique.
+The ‘stuck-at’ fault model has been the traditional work pattern for long but many defects are there which cannot be modelled with this old-school technique.
 Here also DFT comes into play and successful detection of all faults becomes much easier with it.

 The subsequent step- First Silicon is where all the units come together and the benefits of DFT’s hard work are witnessed.
 In this part, the DFT attention is focused on diagnostics and characterization.
 Then, at the chip production phase, our DFT services ensure the overall quality of the product to be shipped.
 The small pattern count with high test coverage acts as a yardstick to adjudicate the functional and non-functional wafers.
 For the functionally working ones the diced chips are reinvestigated to ensure the final product.

 By enabling a single universal pattern to detect multiple defects, the DFT methodology also facilitates smaller pattern sets for individual faults.
 This, in turn, reduces ATE time and the related cost.
-The more is the test coverage for a given set, the better is the quality of fabricated chips.
-And the lesser the amount of failing chips made into the product, the lesser is the replacement cost.
+The more the test coverage for a given set, the better the quality of fabricated chips.
+And the lesser the amount of failing chips made into the product, the lesser the replacement cost.

 Sometimes, after this step, a ‘burn-in’ test is also conducted, where they are stressed in heating devices to simulate the temperature extremes and operational life.
 If the chip has gone through the right DFT methodologies in the previous phases the burn-in test will produce more meaningful chip failure data.